berndprach/berndprach.github.io/_posts/2024-06-26-1LipschitzLayersCompared.md

 $$ \exp(K)(x) = x + \frac{K \ast x}{1} + \frac{K \ast^2 x}{2!} + \dots + \frac{K \ast^t x}{t!} + \dots, $$

 where \\(\ast^t\\) denotes a convolution applied \\(t\\) times.
-The authors proved that any exponential convolution has an orthogonal Jacobian matrix as long as L is skew-symmetric, providing a way of parameterizing 1-Lipschitz layers.
+The authors proved that any exponential convolution has an orthogonal Jacobian matrix as long as \\(K\\) is skew-symmetric, providing a way of parameterizing 1-Lipschitz layers.
 In their work, the sum of the infinite series is approximated by computing only the first 5 terms during training and the first 12 terms during the inference, and L is normalized to have unitary spectral norm.